-

-- the Scholarships and Grants program research scholarship policy (PDF 203.34KB)
+- Scholarships and Grants Program Research Scholarship policy (PDF 584.32KB)

-Applications are open to RACS Fellows, Specialist International Medical Graduate (SIMG on the pathway to RACS Fellowship) and SET Trainees* who:
+- Specialist International Medical Graduate (SIMG on the pathway to RACS Fellowship) or

-- are applying as an individual or the lead researcher in a group
+- be applying as an individual or the lead researcher in a group

 Your activity needs to focus on and be supported by an approved research institute.